HickeyLab/Mingl/README.md

 MINGL is a set of tools and plotting functions for identifying and quantifying borders between hierarchical units and gradients of changing cellular organization across these interfaces.
 MINGL is also a tool for investigating heterogeneity in hierarchical tissue organization across disease states, between patients, or across tissue samples from the same patient, and can identify changes in cellular organization even when anchor cell types remain unchanged.
 MINGL also includes a tool for suggesting a biologically-informed cluster number range as a starting point for hierarchical spatial organization analysis.

 MINGL's main tool can be run on MacOS or WindowsOS using CPU, and is also equipped with a GPU accelerated version compatible with cupy and WindowsOS as of version 0.0.1.
+General CPU GMM tool calculations on an average system can take several hours, and scales with number of cells and spatial organization categories.
+All other tools take less than several minutes to run.

 Please see instructions on installation and our recommended use below.
 Happy exploration of "life on the edge" in borders between spatial organization of our tissues!